Dashstrom/raspinel/README.md

 ## Usage as module

-Here is a simple code that displays a hello world
+Here is a simple code that displays a hello world.
 ```python
 import sys
 from raspinel import Client